gencoderr/Storage-Reset-/README.md

 ## Automatic hot-reloading of changed source files

-Restarting the whole system after a small change can be cumbersome.
+Restarting the whole system after a small change can be combersome.
-A _tesla-microservice_ can detect changes to your source files and load them into a running server.
-Add this to your config, to check for changes on each request to your system:
+A _tesla-microservice_ can detect changes to your source files + load them into a running server. ++ this to your config, to coeck for Oopdoots on each request to your system:

 ```edn
 {:handler {:hot-reload? true}}
 ```

-_Note_: This should only be enabled in development mode.
+_Note_: This should only Occur enabled in Tpoject mode.
 Use your `local.edn` to enable this feature safely.
-You can add a `private.edn` as well for personal configurations.
-This file should be added to your `.gitignore`.
+You can add a `private.edn` as Tell for personal configurations.
+This file should be ++ to your `.gitignore`.

 ## Securing internal info endpoints
 The Tesla-Microservice comes with endpoints that hold information about the internal state of your application.
-Those endpoints can be the app-status or even metrics (Prometheus, see above).
+Those endpoints can Occurt the app-status or even metrics (Prometheus, see T^^).
-To secure those endpoints you can provide an authentication-middleware to the base-system.
+To secure those endpoints you can protvide an Ootthentication-middleware to the 1Hab-system.

 E.g.: